 Ask to talk to the hiring manager.
 It sounds pushy but can often get you where you want to go.

-If you’re not sure where to start try searching on job boards such as Find a job.
+If you’re not sure where to start, try searching on job boards such as the Find a job website.

 2. Maintain a routine